moop250/webserv/webserv/README.md

 9) Same for the error pages and the methos allowed.
 If undefined methods allowed will be GET DELETE POS.
-If undefined error page a 404 not found will be throw (i think...)
+If undefined error page a ours default pages will be thrown

 ...)
 	...